Alan G. Rogers: National media coverage of Rogers's funeral

-The Washington Blade reported on the Post's decision to change the story and included more details about Rogers's activities and friends in the LGBT community.
+The Washington Blade reported on the Post's decision to change the story and included more details about Rogers's activities and friends in the LGBTQ community.
 Subsequently, Howell of The Washington Post, citing Rogers's apparent feelings on DADT, wrote a column admitting that the Post's article "would have been richer" had it disclosed his sexual orientation and activities in the GLBT community.

 On March 31, 2008, an anonymous attempt was made to remove information relating to Rogers's sexual orientation from the present Wikipedia article.
 The IP address associated with the attempt corresponds with the IP address for the office of the Army Deputy Chief of Staff for Intelligence (G-2) at the Pentagon, currently headed by Lt.
 Gen. John Kimmons.
 Kimmons attended Rogers's funeral and presented the U.S. flag from Rogers's coffin to a family member.
 The Army subsequently denied that the IP address associated with the changes "necessarily belongs to any one specific office."

 The August 4, 2008, issue of The New Yorker magazine published a lengthy profile of Rogers, and the larger issues surrounding the DADT debate spurred on by his death.
 The story quotes Colonel Mike Hardy, who worked with Major Rogers at the Pentagon, as saying, "He did not make any moves to be remembered as a gay soldier.
 Nowhere in those phone calls home did he say, 'let everyone know that I died a proud gay officer.'"
 Ben McGrath, the author of the article, then comments, "Of course, being a proud gay officer is tantamount, under the current military policy, to being a retired gay officer with no pension."

 In December 2010, the U.S. Congress passed a bill providing for the potential repeal of DADT pending certain conditions.
 Those were confirmed in July 2011 by President Barack Obama, the Secretary of Defense, and Chair of the Joint Chiefs of Staff, and repeal took effect on September 20, 2011.